-The Sixty-Plus Program provides residents 60 and older the opportunity to audit credit classes or take courses for credit on a space-available, nontuition basis.
+The Sixty-Plus Program provides residents 60 and older the opportunity to audit classes, or take courses for credit, on a space-available, nontuition basis.
+Auditing allows students to attend classes, but college credit is not awarded.

+As auditing students, Sixty-Plus participants are exempt from payment of tuition and general service fees, but are expected to pay for any books, special fees, and laboratory or instructional fees.
 To qualify for the Sixty-Plus Program, the prospective student must be 60 years of age or older and have resided in the State of Ohio for at least one year.